d-miller/d-miller.github.io/_posts/2015-4-20-PNAS-Debate.md

 ---
 layout: post
-title: Visualizing and Thinking About Data
+title: Data Review: Preference for Female Tenure-Track Applicants Is Robust
 ---

 I respond to Dr. Zuleyka Zevallos’s critique of the [PNAS study](dx.doi.org/10.1073/pnas.1418878112) on STEM faculty hiring bias by Drs.
 Wendy Williams and Stephen Ceci.
 On April 19th, 2015, I submitted the below text as a comment to [her blog post](http://othersociologist.com/2015/04/16/myth-about-women-in-science/).
 The comment was not published.